All-Hands-AI/OpenHands/docs/modules/usage/custom_sandbox_guide.md

 This will produce a new image called ```custom_image``` that will be available in Docker Engine.

-> Note that in the configuration described in this document, Open Hands will run as user "openhands" inside the sandbox and thus all packages installed via the docker file should be available to all users on the system, not just root.
+> Note that in the configuration described in this document, OpenHands will run as user "openhands" inside the sandbox and thus all packages installed via the docker file should be available to all users on the system, not just root.
 >
 > Installing with apt-get above installs node for all users.

 ## Specify your sandbox image in config.toml file

-Open Hands configuration occurs via the top-level `config.toml` file.
+OpenHands configuration occurs via the top-level `config.toml` file.

-Create a `config.toml` file in the Open Hands directory and enter these contents:
+Create a `config.toml` file in the OpenHands directory and enter these contents:

 ```toml
 [core]